-42. Are any amendments required to the following standard documents below to reflect the fact that the UK has given formal notice of its intention to leave the EU; and/or may soon no longer be a member state of the EU?
+42. Are any amendments required to the standard documents below to reflect the fact that the UK left the EU on 31 January 2020, and a transition period ended on 31 December 2020?

-- If yes, set the amendments out below and, if necessary, briefly explain them. - If amendments are required but will vary according to whether the UK leaves the EU (i) with an EU-UK negotiated withdrawal agreement and transition period, or (ii) without agreement ("no deal") set out the amendments for each scenario below. - If no amendments are necessary, insert "no amendments").
+- If yes, set the amendments out below and, if necessary, briefly explain them. - If amendments are required but will depend upon the terms agreed between the UK and the EU in the trade and co-operation agreement governing their future relationship, set out the amendments for each scenario below. - If no amendments are necessary, insert "no amendments".